Write an article

 After your submission

 Our editorial team will provide feedback on your article to ensure that it meets our high standards before publishing.
-We may request changes to your article and we aim to give you helpful feedback within two weeks.
+We may request changes to your article and we aim to give you helpful feedback within eight weeks.

 Please note that we reserve the right to reject article submissions at our discretion, but we will usually seek to offer corrections rather than reject an article outright.
 There are a variety of reasons why we may reject an article, but we’ll do our best to work with you to make your submission the best it can be.